NishchayAnand/software-engineering/Java/Networking/Notes.md

 ## Traditional I/O Server

 A network server would start a new thread for every client that attaches to the server. **By having a thread associated with each client, we no longer need to worry about other clients within any single thread.
 We can code our classes as if we were handling a single client at a time.**

+The issue with creating a new thread for every new client is that this **can handle only a finite number of clients.**

+Two factors limit the number of clients a multithreaded server can handle:

+1. The server can start only a certain number of threads.
+2. With too many active threads, the total **throughput** of the program suffers (all requests take a very long time).

+This approach works only for applications in which the client connections are **short-lived**.
+It depends on the fact that the threads in the server do not block because they do not read from the client.

+This approach could also work if you don't care whether new clients are not always able to connect.

+## NIO (Non-Blocking I/O) Server

+The traditional I/O server cannot scale up to thousands of clients.
+Because of this, Java introduced a new I/O package (`java.nio`) in JDK 1.4.
+The I/O classes in this package allow you to use **nonblocking I/O**.

+This removed the need for a new thread for every I/O Socket.
+Instead, you can have a **single thread that processes all client sockets**.
+That thread can check to see which sockets have data available, process that data, and then check again for data on all sockets.

+Depending on the operations the server has to perform, it may need (or want) to spawn some additional threads to assist with this processing, but the new I/O classes allow you to handle thousands of clients in a single thread.

+However, dealing with nonblocking I/O is much harder than dealing with blocking I/O. For example, when you use nonblocking I/O, it's your responsibility to be prepared for a situation in which **all the data you requested may not be immediately available.
+It's this programming that makes nonblocking I/O more difficult to use**.